-These gluten-free and vegan oat bites are the perfect post-workout snack!
-They are portable, bite-sized, and filled with simple and complex carbohydrates for refueling.
+These gluten free oat bites are the perfect post-workout snack!
+They are portable, bite-sized, vegan, and filled with simple and complex carbohydrates for refueling.
 Just like a bite-sized granola bar!

 I created Sarah’s Gluten-free Oat Bites for this month, and they only have 4 ingredients (not including the salt and cinnamon)!
 These are my version of one of my favorite post-workout snacks: Bobo’s Oat Bars!
 Mine are a bit different of course since I used flaxseed instead of xanthan gum, and mine aren’t quite as soft (they are a bit like a bite-sized granola bar).